Voting and I/DD: Lessons and Information Heading into the 2020 Election

 But how many of the individuals actually voted and registered during the voter registration events voted remains unclear.
 ADDPC staff followed up with voter registration drive participants after either the primary election (August 2018) or the midterm election (November 2018) to discuss their voting experience.
 Some individuals shared that several factors caused them not to vote; a lack of arranged transportation to the polls, forgetting about election day, and family members not believing they should vote all influenced the outcome.
 Regardless of whether they voted or not, the conversations with the participants revealed important themes:

-- The primary reason participants wanted the opportunity to vote was to have their voice heard in the community.
+- The primary reason participants wanted the opportunity to vote was to have their voices heard in the community.

 - Participants would prefer to vote at a polling place or voting center rather than use mail-in ballots.